waldfalke/catme-etl/README.md

 ## Logging

 Logs are stored in the `logs/` directory.
 Each process generates its own log file with a unique identifier (PID).
 Logs include timestamps, process IDs, and detailed messages for debugging.

+## Principles of AI-Compatible Development

+This program adheres to several key principles of AI-compatible development to ensure scalability, maintainability, and ease of integration with AI systems:

+1. **Explicit Context Management**:
+   - All functions and methods explicitly pass their dependencies (e.g., file paths, configurations) rather than relying on implicit global state.
+This makes the code easier to analyze and debug by AI systems.

+2. **Stateless Design**:
+   - Core processing functions (e.g., `process_chunk_function`) are stateless and self-contained.
+They create their own instances of dependencies (e.g., readers) instead of relying on shared state.
+This eliminates serialization issues and ensures compatibility with multiprocessing frameworks.

+3. **Modularity and Separation of Concerns**:
+   - The code is divided into clear modules, each responsible for a specific task (e.g., reading files, writing results, monitoring resources).
+This separation simplifies maintenance and allows AI tools to focus on specific parts of the codebase.

+4. **Error Handling and Graceful Degradation**:
+   - The program is designed to handle interruptions gracefully, ensuring no data loss.
+Checkpointing and logging mechanisms allow the system to recover from failures and provide detailed diagnostics for troubleshooting.

+5. **Scalability and Parallelism**:
+   - The use of `ProcessPoolExecutor` and chunk-based processing ensures that the program can scale to handle large datasets efficiently.
+Resource monitoring prevents overloading the system, making it suitable for deployment in diverse environments.

+6. **Human-Readable Documentation**:
+   - The code includes comprehensive inline documentation and type annotations, making it easier for both humans and AI systems to understand the purpose and behavior of each component.

+7. **Avoidance of Implicit Dependencies**:
+   - The program avoids reliance on external configuration files like `requirements.txt`, allowing users to manually install dependencies.
+This approach ensures transparency and flexibility in dependency management.

 ## Contributing